Renzodef/rclone-decrypt-express/README.md

 ## 📍 Overview

-The rclone-decrypt-express project is a simple [Express](https://expressjs.com/) server to decrypt a Rclone encrypted remote file at a specified URL.
+The project is a simple [Express](https://expressjs.com/) server to decrypt a Rclone encrypted remote file at a specified URL.
 The server creates a read stream for the file, determine the file type of the stream using the [file-type](https://github.com/sindresorhus/file-type) library, and then downloads it to your local machine.
 The decryption is performed using the [rclone-js](https://github.com/FWeinb/rclone-js) library.

 ---